 Duolingo vs Rosetta Stone: similarities

-As mentioned in my Duolingo vs Rosetta Stone review, both are great for beginner language learners.
-I’d say Duolingo is fine for any language learner who is starting a new language from zero or close to zero, but Rosetta Stone is too repetitive for anyone with a handle on learning languages.
+As mentioned in my Duolingo vs Rosetta Stone review, both Rosetta Stone and Duolingo are great for beginner language learners.
+Both are appropriate for starting a new language from absolute zero, and neither is particularly good at more intermediate or advanced knowledge.

 Duolingo vs Rosetta Stone: differences